An accredited professional course for aspiring architects

 - Practitioners teach you in all years as part-time tutors, ensuring what you learn is current in the industry.

-- Our Project Office is an active practice, giving you the opportunity to participate in live projects.
+- Our Project Office is an active practice, giving you the opportunity to participate in real, live projects.

 - Employers' evenings give you direct contact with local and regional practices.